 The way Lanray Bakare sees it, going without pay for a month-long Construction Ready education is a great investment in one’s future.
-And he’s right – it’s certainly paid off for him and hundreds of other graduates of the nearly four-year-old program.
+And he’s right – it’s certainly paid off for him and hundreds of other graduates since the program’s 2014 debut.

 In Lanray’s case, education is an ongoing priority.
 He studied mechanical engineering in his native Nigeria before coming to the U.S. in 2013.
 Once in the States, he did some work with a roofing company and a satellite TV installer.
 “My nature has always been to do things with my hands and make things come out the way I want them to,” he says.

 He came to Construction Ready at Build Cobb in 2016.
 Now he’s a Job Project Analyst (JPA) for Vankirk Electric, where he’s impressing his bosses and gaining ever-more responsibility.

 “I think people don’t understand how great [Construction Ready] is, because they don’t get paid for 30 days,” says Lanray, a Mableton resident.
 “I felt like the greatest injustice you can do to yourself is not to take the risk that is necessary to benefit you in the long run.
 It will pay for itself.”

 VIDEO: Watch as Lanray Bakare discusses the world of opportunities Construction Ready has opened up for him.
 Subscribe to our YouTube channel for more videos.